MayaPosch/NymphRPC/README.md

 ## Planned ports ##

-In addition to the current C++ implementation, an Ada and C version of the library are also planned.
+In addition to the current C++ implementation, an Ada version of the library is also planned.

 ## Building ##

-NymphRPC's C++ port is based around the POCO library (see [https://pocoproject.org/](https://pocoproject.org/ "POCO Project") ).
-It is recommended to download the full source from the website and compile it using the instructions to obtain the current version of POCO instead of an ancient one from a Linux distro repository.
+NymphRPC's C++ version is based around the POCO library (see [https://pocoproject.org/](https://pocoproject.org/ "POCO Project") ).
+Version 1.5+ is required.

 With the common C++ build tools installed (g++, make, etc.) and the optional OpenSSL dependency, building NymphRPC is done using:

 `make lib` - Build just the library.
-Found under `lib`.
+Found under `lib`.This builds both a static and shared library.

 `make test-client` - Build the test client.